geut/permanent-seeder/README.md

 ## Acknowledgments

-:clap: Many thanks to @nicoman for offering some basic infrastructure that was used for some early testing and @krasher for his outstanding docker contribution ([PR](https://github.com/geut/permanent-seeder/pull/105))
+:clap: Many thanks to [@nicomanso](https://github.com/nicomanso) for offering some basic infrastructure that was used for early testing and [@krahser](https://github.com/krahser) for his outstanding docker contribution ([PR](https://github.com/geut/permanent-seeder/pull/105))

 ## License